CH6832/exploratory-tech-studio/README.md

 ## :notebook: Content overview

     .
+    ├── projects/ - projects overview
-    ├── embedded-projects/ - projects related to diverse hardware ├── interdisciplinary-projects/ - projects applied to various fields ├── physics-projects/ - projects related to the field of physics ├── CODE_OF_CONDUCT.md - project code of conduct ├── COPYRIGHT - project copyright
+        ├── arduino/ - projects realized with the arduino uno board ├── analog-voltage-monitor/ - reads an analog voltage from pin A0, converts it to a voltage value ├── digital-clock/ - a digital clock showing seconds, minuites and hours ├── frequency-measurement/ - measure frequency in Hz and KHz └── measure-temperature-and-humidity/ - measure temperature and humidity ├── physics/ - projects related to the field of physics └── raspberry-pi/ - projects relaized with the raspberry pi 4b model └── motor-control/ - control a dc or servo motor ├── .gitignore - list of files not tracked by github ├── CODE_OF_CONDUCT.md - project code of conduct ├── COPYRIGHT - project copyright
     ├── LICENSE - project license